 signtool sign /f <cert.pfx> /p <password> “<installer.exe>”

-a. <cert.pfx> is the name of your .pfx file.b. <password> is the password for your .pfx file (if unspecified, default is the password for the .pvk file).c. <installer.exe> is the full path to the installer.exe.
+a. <cert.pfx> is the full path to your .pfx file.b. <password> is the password for your .pfx file (if unspecified, default is the password for the .pvk file).c. <installer.exe> is the full path to the installer.exe.

 Once completed, your installer should be signed using the specified certificate.